ADV Motorcycles On-Road Worthiness – A Commuter’s Perspective

 - Reduce risk by following all the rules of the road when you are riding your motorcycle.
 This includes wearing a helmet, using turn signals, and obeying the speed limit.

 Never assume that drivers of cars and trucks around you understand the needs of a motorcycle rider.
-Stay within the view of rearview or side mirrors of the cars around you to improve safety.
-Adventure motorcycles are big, as compared to many street bikes, which improves visibility and therefore commands the respect of your fellow commuters.
+Stay within the view of rearview or side mirrors of the vehicles around you to improve safety.
+Adventure motorcycles are big compared to many street bikes, which improves visibility and therefore commands the respect of your fellow commuters.